SC logs 163 new coronavirus cases, 7 new deaths, bringing total to 4,086

 A list of local disaster relief organizations can be found at scemd.org/recover/volunteer-and-donate.

-Crews continue to conduct damage assessments for all counties impacted by Monday's tornadoes, the agency said.
-As of Friday afternoon, survey teams with the National Weather Service confirmed at least 20 tornadoes that touched down throughout the Palmetto State.
+Crews continue to conduct damage assessments for all counties impacted by Monday's tornadoes, SCEMD said.
+As of Friday afternoon, survey teams with the National Weather Service confirmed at least 20 tornadoes touched down throughout the Palmetto State.

 "Ongoing damage assessments conducted by SCEMD and county emergency managers have determined 1,478 homes in 22 counties sustained some type of damage," the agency said.
 "Of those, 206 homes have major damage and 147 were destroyed.
 As damage assessments continue, the number of homes affected will change."